zyocum/text-alpha/README.md

 ## Example Usage
 ```
 $ ./alpha.py -h
-usage: alpha.py [-h] [-g GLOB_PATTERN] [-R] [-l LABELS [LABELS ...]] [-p] [-v] annotators [annotators ...]
+usage: alpha.py [-h] [-g GLOB_PATTERN] [-R] [-i {tokens,mentions,postags,lemmas,sentences}] [-l LABELS [LABELS ...]] [-p] [-v] annotators [annotators ...]

 This script computes Krippendorff's alpha, a measure of inter-annotator agreement (a.k.a.
 IAA or inter-annotator reliability).
 The formulation of IAA here
-considers textual annotations at a character level, so the expected input are parallel corpora with textual annotations where labels are assigned to spans of
+considers textual annotations at a character level, so the expected input are parallel corpora with textual annotations where labels are assigned to spans
-text marked with character offsets.
+of text marked with character offsets.
 The formula for expected and observed agreement, and the per-label and overall alpha scores are based on this paper:
 Krippendorff, Klaus.
 "Measuring the reliability of qualitative text analysis data."
 Quality and quantity 38 (2004): 787-800.
 https://repository.upenn.edu/cgi/viewcontent.cgi?article=1042&context=asc_papers